 These results were also confirmed by effect size analysis, where the direct influence of FoMO in collaboration intentions was stronger than knowledge-sharing intentions.
-So, in the context of a travel agency's point of view, the intention of travel agents to collaborate with business partners is due to the reaction to FoMO, which requires their intention to share knowledge as the main consideration in generating market profits.
+So, in the context of a travel agency's point of view, how important is the intention to collaborate as a mediator between FoMO in influencing the intention of various knowledge?
+The intention of travel agents to collaborate with business partners is due to the reaction to FoMO, which requires their intention to share knowledge as the main consideration in generating market profits.